Command line options (input)

 This command line option has no effect on ASCII files in the formats V3 or V4.

-Make certain that the "_active" attribute is set to 1 if you want to reactivate the alert handling of a specific DPE after having changed the handling through the option "-inactivateAlert".
+Make sure that the attribute "_active" has the value 1 to reactivate the alarm handling of a specific DPE after the handling was previously changed by an import operation with "-inactivateAlert".

 -noAlertConfigHist